 Our daily roundup of retirement news your clients may be thinking about.

-Companies can help their employees boost their retirement savings by offering low-cost investment options in their 401(k) plans, writes Mike Piper, author of the blog ObliviousInvestor.com.
+Companies should have to offer low-cost funds in 401(k)s Companies can help their employees boost their retirement savings by offering low-cost investment options in their 401(k) plans, writes Mike Piper, author of the blog ObliviousInvestor.com.
 Many employer-sponsored retirement plans offer mutual funds that charge hefty fees, keeping the participants from accumulating assets, Piper writes. "...
 It would be great to mandate their availability in employer-sponsored plans, given the evidence in favor of them.
 Perhaps just a single low-cost bond fund and a single low-cost stock fund in each plan." --The Wall Street Journal

 Register or login for access to this item and much more

 All Bank Investment Consultant content is archived after seven days.

 - All recent and archived articles

 - A full menu of enewsletter options

 - Web seminars, white papers, ebooks

 Already have an account?
 Log In